-Quality nail salons have a welcoming environment, experienced staff members, and should make you feel at ease with a professional level of customer service.
-Whether you want to get a manicure or an advanced nail treatment, keep the below guide in mind when searching for a nail salon.
+Quality nail salons have a welcoming environment and experienced staff members and should make you feel at ease with a professional level of customer service.
+Whether you want a manicure or an advanced nail treatment, keep the guide below in mind when searching for a nail salon.

 Cleanliness is Next to Godliness (Especially in Nail Salons)

-One of the most important things to look for during your search is cleanliness.
-Any professional-level nail salon will make cleanliness one of their top priorities.
-Having a sanitized salon is of the utmost importance, especially when you consider some of the more..personal nail treatments (e.g. manicures and pedicures).
+Cleanliness is one of the most important things to look for during your search.
+Any professional-level nail salon will make cleanliness one of its top priorities.
+Having a sanitized salon is of the utmost importance, especially when considering some of the more..personal nail treatments (e.g., manicures and pedicures).

-Why should cleanliness be one of the major reasons behind which salon you choose?
-Think about all of the various pieces of equipment that come into contact with all of the salon’s different customers throughout the day.
+Why should cleanliness be one of the significant reasons behind which salon you choose?
+Think about the various equipment that comes into contact with the salon’s different customers throughout the day.